jan-martinek/me/hugo/content/archive/reading-19/index.md

 - gradual increase of use of digital devices in reading as the technology becomes more refined, but users developed their behaviors earlier and did not accommodate yet,
 - or “shallow” reading habits/behaviors which even [bleed into paper-based reading][bleed].

 This is not to say that these studies are meaningless or saying nothing.
 Also, these criticisms were frequently addressed in the posters and talks right away.
 I learned a lot today!
-(And most of what’s been said supports my focus on the software side of e-reading, so that‘s a great validation).
+(And most of what’s been said supports my focus on the software side of e-reading, so that’s a great validation).

 ## Display or display?

 One question kept brewing in me since [Anne Mangen’s keynote][mangen]: is *digital/screen* really a *single medium*?
 We regularly consider cinema and TV to be different media, as the technologies and their social use are different.

-However, it‘s very much **not apparent** that the tech behind PDFs, e-readers, or websites is very different.
+However, it’s very much **not apparent** that the tech behind PDFs, e-readers, or websites is very different.
 This might be the point that invalidates in extensive measures the conclusions of many talks and posters.

 Few people mentioned a distinction between e-ink and the other displays, but again, this notion disregards specific interfaces — buttons/touch, scrolling/jumping, animations, annotation functionalities, typography, etc.